 Face Coverings

-Employees, contractors and visitors are required to provide their own face masks, so long as they provide proper protection against COVID 19 exposure (i.e. mesh face masks are not allowed).
+Employees, contractors and visitors are required to provide their own face masks, so long as they provide proper protection against COVID-19 exposure (i.e. mesh face masks are not allowed).
 Please ensure the face mask is covering both your mouth/nose area.

 A secondary mask is encouraged in case the first one becomes contaminated during the day.

-Disposable facemasks will be provided on a case by case basis
+Disposable facemasks will be provided by the Company on a case by case basis

 Facility Cleaning